hyperledger/besu-docs/docs/Tutorials/Permissioning/Upgrade-Permissioning-Contract.md

     RETAIN_ACCOUNT_RULES_CONTRACT=true
     ```

-1. Log the current rules to console:
+1. Log the current allowlists to console:

     ```bash
     truffle migrate --reset
     ```

-    The migration scripts will log the existing rules to the console, but no contracts will be deployed.
+    The migration scripts will log the existing allowlists to the console, but no contracts will be deployed.

 1. Set initial values for updated deployment: